 - Prospect thoughtfully: As you leverage your prospect list, prioritize local first as well as those who have booked group business at your property before.

 - Understand your market and respond appropriately: Take advantage of software solutions and services that track group business trends in your market.
 Understand how your comp set is reacting, who is changing their rates, and if any competitors are shifting their distribution strategies.

 While not an all-inclusive list, these are a few ideas that can help you manage your business in these times of uncertainty.
 Are there other actions you are planning?
 What has provided you the best results in changing markets?

+We hope these best practices were useful for you to manage manage group & event business in challenging times.
 For more details on the specific steps you should take to manage Amadeus sales and catering software during a closure, read our blog, “How to Manage Software Once Your Hotel Suspends Services”.

 As an additional resource, we invite you to view our webinar recording, which discusses how to build a data-driven strategy to manage your business today and plan for the future.